Resolution 17-04. Concerning the Impact of Rising Benefit Costs on Recruitment and Retention

 WHEREAS, since 2015, the deductible for the Traditional 70/30 plan has increased from $933/individual and $2,799/family to $1,080/individual and $3,240/family; while monthly premiums have increased from $0 to $25 (premium discount);

 WHEREAS, the monthly expense of insuring a spouse on either the 80/20 plan or Traditional 70/30 plan at $700 (with premium discount) and $590 (with premium discount) respectively is untenable for most of our staff;

 WHEREAS, increases in health insurance costs have exceeded annual raises for many SHRA staff for each of the last two years, and the increase in health insurance expenses have exceeded the raises for many EHRA non-faculty staff for each of the last two years;

 WHEREAS, the increasing financial strain on employees causes many to look outside the University for employment;

 BE IT RESOLVED, that the Employee Forum requests that the Chancellor of the University of North Carolina at Chapel Hill and her administration send representatives to meet with the State Health Plan Board to relay concerns about rising costs;

-BE IT RESOLVED, that the Employee Forum requests that the Chancellor of the University of North Carolina at Chapel Hill and the Office of Workforce Strategy, Equity and Engagement create a working group charged with evaluating the rising out-of-pocket expenses for all employees and its impact on employee recruitment, retention and satisfaction;
+BE IT RESOLVED, that the Employee Forum requests that the Chancellor of the University of North Carolina at Chapel Hill and the Office of Workforce Strategy, Equity and Engagement create a working group charged with evaluating the rising out-of-cost expenses for all employees and its impact on employee recruitment, retention and satisfaction;

 BE IT RESOLVED, that the Employee Forum requests that the working group, as part of its charge, redevelop a mandatory (as far as feasible) campus-wide exit interview survey instrument that measures satisfaction with climate, benefits and compensation, and requests information about reasons for leaving;